Seirdy/seirdy.one/content/posts/website-best-practices.md

 A similar image attribute that I _do_ recommend is the [`decoding` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Img#attr-decoding).
 I typically use `decoding="async"` so that image decoding can be deferred.

-Long pages with many DOM nodes may benefit from CSS containment, a more recently-adopted part of the CSS spec.
+Long pages with many DOM nodes may benefit from CSS containment, a more recently-adopted part of the CSS specification.[^10]

 <dfn>CSS containment</dfn> allows authors to isolate sub-trees of the DOM.
-Combined with a property like `content-visibility`, it enables browsers to defer rendering of less essential below-the-fold content.
-Try to avoid the `hidden` parameter when `auto` is better:
+This lets browsers make more informed optimizations: they can delay painting off-screen content or reduce re-calculations when isolated nodes change.
+Combined with a property like `content-visibility`, it enables browsers to defer all rendering of less essential below-the-fold content.

 {{<quotation>}}